Walking With Elephants: A Visit To Wildlife SOS In Mathura

 Volunteering With Wildlife SOS

-You’ll get to spend a few days enjoying the opportunity to put up hammocks and enrichments for the bears, visit with the elephants, and help with their feeding or with giving them a bath.
+Volunteer with Wildlife SOS for the unique opportunity to work alongside these incredible animals and those who care for them.
+You’ll spend a few days putting up hammocks and enrichments for the bears, visiting with the elephants, and helping with their feeding or bathing.

 Walking With Elephants - A Visit To Wildlife SOS In MathuraWalking With Elephants - A Visit To Wildlife SOS In MathuraWalking With Elephants - A Visit To Wildlife SOS In Mathura